sylvaincom/medgan-tips/README.md

     writer.writerows(data)
 csvFile.close()
  ```
-This will create a `output.csv` file in the `medgan-master` folder.
+This will create a `output1.csv` file in the `medgan-master` folder.